Augists/RSSforSSDUT/README.md

 sudo crontab -e
 ```

-and it may use vim to edit the `crontab` file. !Remember! replace `/home/Augists` with your home directory
+and it may use vim to edit the `crontab` file

 ```crontab